charlesportoferreira/word2vec/docs/Install.md

         |-----wordvector

-### Datasets folder
+### Dataset folder
-You will keep your corpus inside the datasets folder.
+It is necessary to keep your corpus inside the dataset folder.
 They need to be organized in a tree format.
 There is already a toydata example inside this folder.

+    toydata
+       |---book
+       |     |----> d1.txt
+       |     |----> d2.txt
+       |     |----> d3.txt
+       |
+       |---paper
+             |----> d4.txt
+             |----> d5.txt
+             |----> d6.txt

+This corpus is composed of 6 texts documents.
+ Each document belongs to one of two classes: book or paper

+After running the code one will end up with a file composed of 6 vectors.
+One vector to each document.
+The numerical values will be separated by commas and the last value is the label of the document

 ### Models folder
 In this folder you need to keep your embeddings models